jaekwon/Cardamom/Readme.md

 Allows the declaration of argument structure.

     -   X      : any type.
 X is a placeholder for the argument name (not used)
     -  {X}     : object type
     -  "X"     : string type
     -  X->     : function type
     -     ?    : arg can be 'undefined'
     - [    ]   : arg is optional (can be left out)
+    -      ... : splat

 e.g.: